|297 Martha Van Rensselaer Hall|

 Sassler has published extensively on topics relating to family formation and change, including studies of union formation (cohabitation, marriage) and the progression of romantic and sexual relationships, marriage among single mothers (both divorced and never married), and immigrant adaptation.

 Her recent research projects examine how union formation and childbearing are associated with health and well-being, occupational attainment and job turn-over, and relationship quality.
 For example, she is concluding a collaborative project to assess the midlife health of unmarried mothers and the outcomes associated with entrance into marital or cohabiting unions.
 This project also examined how age at childbearing shapes health outcomes in mid-life, and various measures of well-being for the offspring of unmarried mothers, such as their health, educational attainment, and early childbearing.
+Expanding on this project, she is currently collaborating with a teach of international researchers to compare the associations of union formation and parenting on various aspects of well-being.

 Another stream of Sassler’s research utilizes qualitative methods, specifically in-depth interviews with cohabiting couples (with partners interviewed separately) to better understand the processes involved with relationship progression and advancement, decisions about parenting and marriage, and how couples negotiate housework and paid work.
 This research reassesses the role that cohabitation serves in the family formation processes of contemporary young Americans.
 A particular emphasis is the important role that social class plays in differentiating the relationship processes of today’s young adults.
 Additional research, drawing on nationally representative data sources, further extends the insights drawn from the qualitative research, exploring the tempo of relationship progression and its association with how partners assess the quality of their relationship.